 It's common for advocacy organizations to get upset about any new OIRA administrator — since the department is, in essence, an agency watchdog.
 During the Reagan years, the OIRA under head Wendy Gramm was criticized by some as a "black hole" that sucked up a host of proposed environmental and health rules.

-But another reason for the group's ire, say Graham supporters, is that its members don’t like his conclusions.
+But another reason for the group's ire, according to Graham supporters, is that its members don't like his conclusions.